Edward Moss (cricketer): World War II service

 Moss initially served during the Second World War with the Wiltshire Regiment, where he gained the rank of lieutenant in June 1940.
 He relinquished his commission in September 1941, when he transferred to the Royal Air Force Volunteer Reserve.
 He served with No. 61 Squadron RAF, initially with the rank of probationary pilot officer, with confirmation of his position confirmed in September 1942.
 He was promoted to the war substantive rank of flying officer in August 1942.
 After training as a pilot, he spent sometime as an instructor, before becoming an operational Lancaster pilot.
 He was promoted to the rank of acting squadron leader in July 1943.

 In March 1944, Moss was awarded the Distinguished Flying Cross (DFC) for "gallantry displayed in flying operations against the enemy".
 Moss had carried out five bombing sorties on Berlin, including on one occasion when his bomber was severely damaged while returning from a bombing run over Berlin after being hit by anti-aircraft fire, with Moss returning the bomber safely to England.
 The Gazette cited his "great leadership, skill and courage" as "setting a fine example to all."
 A week after being awarded the DFC, Moss was killed when his bomber was shot down over Rimbach in Germany.
 After the war his body was buried at the Hannover War Cemetery.
+His brother, Robert, was also a first-class cricketer.